Sun Country Airlines | New York City

 The Empire State Building.
 Lady Liberty.
 The Brooklyn Bridge.
 Everywhere are marks of New York City’s constant expansion, looking upward for new ideas while still reaching out and embracing the uniqueness of each neighborhood.
 Though a world financial capital and home to Wall Street and the NYSE, The Big Apple knows how to have fun by hosting world-famous events, from opening Broadway shows and innovative Guggenheim exhibits to the ball-dropping excitement of New Years in Times Square.

 Facts & FundamentalsGiovanni da Verrazano was the first European to sail into New York Bay.
 The year was 1524.
 The Dutch established New Amsterdam, today’s NYC, in 1625 after Peter Minuit purchased Manhattan Island from local Indians.
 The hood ornament on a 1929 Chrysler was the model for the eagles on the 61st floor of the Chrysler Building.
 No one really knows how the city got the nickname “The Big Apple.”
-Jazz musicians claim credit, implying there was the biggest “apple” (gig) around.
+Jazz musicians claim credit, implying this was the biggest “apple” (gig) around.
 Central Park’s 843 acres is larger than the principality of Monaco.
 King Kong wasn’t the only threat to the Empire State Building: On July 28, 1945 a B-25 crashed into the skyscraper.
 Musicians must pass a competitive audition process before they can play in the New York City subway system.
 The two marble lions in front of the New York Public Library, Patience and Fortitude, were named by Mayor Fiorello La Guardia during the Great Depression.
 President George Washington took the oath of office on the balcony of Federal Hall.
 New York City was the nation’s capital from 1789-1790.
-When it is finished, The Cathedral of St. John the Divine will be the world’s largest Gothic cathedral.
+Although construction is not complete, the Cathedral of St. John the Divine is the world’s largest cathedral.
 Work was begun in 1892.

 New York City and Orlando share the same type of climate: humid subtropical.
 NYC is the farthest north for this type of climate, and the rest of the state is classified as a humid continental climate.

-During the winter, the average daily low generally won’t go below 27 degrees.
+During the winter, the average daily low generally won’t go below 27 degrees Fahrenheit.
 Winter highs hover around the upper 30s and low 40s.
-Spring and fall are crisp and clear with lows in the 41-55 degree range and highs anywhere from 50-67.
+Spring and fall are crisp and clear, with lows in the 41-55 degree range and highs anywhere from 50-67.
 Summers are warm, with highs in the upper 80s.

 And as a humid subtropical climate, there’s frequent precipitation year round, with an average of 44 inches annually.
 From snowy and windy to warm and humid, the city’s four seasons add further layers to the Big Apple.

-The Big Apple, Gotham, The City that Never Sleeps: no matter what you call it, New York City is special.
-Home to almost 19 million people and visited by more than 46 million, this world-class city has earned its status as the biggest, best and most important city in the US.
+The Big Apple, Gotham, The City that Never Sleeps: No matter what you call it, New York City is special.
+Home to 8.4 million people and visited by more than 54.3 million, this world-class city has earned its status as the biggest, best and most important city in the US.
 Immortalized by Sinatra, familiar through its presence in scores of movies and television shows and the subject of songs, documentaries and musicals, NYC is larger than life and a neighborhood that’s hauntingly familiar.

 Architectural landmarks are the first things that come to mind when New York City is mentioned.
 From Lady Liberty to the Empire State Building, this is a city of iconic structures.
-The Guggenheim, Frank Lloyd Wright’s masterpiece, and the Art Deco Chrysler Building are instantly recognizable.
+The Guggenheim and the Chrysler Building are instantly recognizable; The National September 11 Memorial is an integral part of the city and our hearts.
 Other landmarks include the twin arched towers of the Brooklyn Bridge, the Met’s imposing facade and the Beaux Arts splendor of Grand Central Terminal.
-But TV fans will want to head to 30 Rock for the unparalleled view from Top of the Rock.
+TV fans head to 30 Rock for the unparalleled view from Top of the Rock.

 110 Waverly Pl # A